October 10, 2018 |

 7. Use automation to save time and stress

 When possible, save yourself time and effort by creating automated processes to do the work for you.
 Creating email series with automatic triggers allows you to thank new donors and introduce them to your organization, or strategically reengage lapsed donors, without even having to think about it.
-Check out our webinar on fundraising automation to see how!
+Check out our guide to fundraising automation to see how!